2008 United States presidential election in Minnesota: By congressional district

-Barack Obama carried 5 of the 8 congressional districts, including one seat held by a Republican.
-John McCain carried three congressional districts, including one seat held by a Democrat.
+Barack Obama carried five of eight congressional districts.
+Each candidate won a district that elected a representatives of the other party.

 Electors

-Technically the voters of Minnesota heir ballots for electors: representatives to the Electoral College.
+Technically the voters of Minnesota cast ballots for electors: representatives to the Electoral College.
 Minnesota is allocated 10 electors because it has 8 congressional districts and 2 senators.
 All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of 10 electors, who pledge to vote for their candidate and his or her running mate.
 Whoever wins the majority of votes in the state is awarded all 10 electoral votes.
 Their chosen electors then vote for president and vice president.
-Following an apparent mishap in the previous election, whereby an elector pledged to Democrat presidential candidate John Kerry instead cast their vote for running-mate John Edwards and thus became a faithless elector, Minnesota amended its statutes and became one of the few states whereby electors are legally required to vote for the candidate they are pledged to.
+Following an apparent mishap in the previous election, whereby an elector pledged to Democratic presidential candidate John Kerry instead cast their vote for running-mate John Edwards and thus became a faithless elector, Minnesota amended its statutes and became one of the few states whereby electors are legally required to vote for the candidate they are pledged to.
 This was the first election where the new laws were effective.

 The electors of each state and the District of Columbia met on December 15, 2008, to cast their votes for president and vice president.
 The Electoral College itself never meets as one body.
 Instead the electors from each state and the District of Columbia met in their respective capitols.

 The following were the members of the Electoral College from the state.
 All 10 were pledged to Barack Obama and Joe Biden: